utccp/ruby-ex/README.md

 <!-- tocstop -->

-Ruby Sample App on UTCCP
+Ruby Sample App on UCCPS
 ============================

-This is a basic ruby application for UTCCP v1 that you can use as a starting point to develop your own application and deploy it on an [UTCCP](https://github.com/utccp/origin) cluster.
+This is a basic ruby application for UCCPS v1 that you can use as a starting point to develop your own application and deploy it on an [UCCPS](https://github.com/utccp/origin) cluster.

 If you'd like to install it, follow [these directions](https://github.com/utccp/ruby-ex/blob/master/README.md#installation).